leruseadam/AGTDesigner2/UPLOAD_STUCK_FIX_SUMMARY.md

-# Upload Stuck on "Finalizing upload..."
+src# Upload Stuck on "Finalizing upload..."
 Fix Summary

 ## Problem Description
 The upload process was getting stuck on "Finalizing upload..." due to a race condition between the backend processing status management and frontend polling.
 The issue manifested as: